cyber-valley/sytech/pages/limonene.md

 	- ### [[digestive]] aid:
 		- limonene has been traditionally used to relieve symptoms of gastrointestinal distress, such as acid reflux and indigestion. it helps in promoting healthy digestion and can alleviate symptoms of bloating and stomach discomfort.
 	- ### potential in [[skin care]]
-		- due to its anti-inflammatory and antimicrobial properties, limonene is used in various skin care products. it can help in treating acne, eczema, and other skin conditions by reducing inflammation and preventing bacterial infections.
+		- due to its anti-inflammatory and antimicrobial properties, limonene is used in various skin care products. it can help in treating [[acne]], [[eczema]], and other skin conditions by reducing inflammation and preventing bacterial infections.
 - ## research links:

   1. [antimicrobial activity of limonene](https://scholar.google.com/scholar?q=antimicrobial+activity+of+limonene)